 The founding meeting of The Commons Conservancy took place on October 3rd 2016.
 The Commons Consernancy is registered at the Netherlands Chamber of Commerce nr.
 67115918.
 It is a “stichting” according to the Netherlands law.
 The legal seat of residence is Science Park 400, 1098 XH Amsterdam, The Netherlands.
 Contact us.

-[The Commons Conservancy] has a simple governing structure.
+The Commons Conservancy has a simple governing structure.
 According to its statutes it has a Board of Directors which consists of at least three and at most seven natural persons.
 A director is appointed for a period of three years.
-At the founding of [The Commons Conservancy], the current board were appointed for staggered terms.
+At the founding of The Commons Conservancy, the board was appointed for staggered terms.

 Board of Directors

 Guido Aben is a founding board member of [The Commons Conservancy].
 In his dayjob he is director of eResearch at AARNet, the Australian educational and research network.
 He holds an MSc in physics from Utrecht University.
 He joined AARNet in 2005, having previously had similar roles in European R&E networking.

 A generalist more than a specialist, he has been involved across the range of the “buy-or-build” spectrum, in projects ranging from the rolling out of a national dark fibre footprint, running cloud services procurements through to the deployment of complex niche builds such as an Internet voting system during national elections.

 In his current role at AARNet, Guido is responsible for building services to researchers’ demand, and generating demand for said services, with CloudStor and CloudStor+ perhaps the most widely known of those.